 Rice is one of the most delicious side dishes to make, especially when it is done well.
-Plain rice on its own is still tasty and filling, but the right combination of spices can turn a basic side dish into the main attraction much like this Fragrant Spiced Rice Pilaf.
+Plain rice on its own is still tasty and filling, but the right combination of spices can turn a basic side dish into the main attraction much like this fragrantly spiced rice pilaf.

 Short Grain, Medium Grain vs. Long Grain: From a nutrition perspective short grain or long grain rice makes absolutely no difference.
 From a cooking perspective, the length of the grain makes it more or less suitable for certain types of dishes.
 Short-grain rice is starchier and sticks together when cooked so it is best suited for dishes like sushi or rice puddings.
 Medium grain rice produces a moist, chewy and tender grain, so it is best used for dishes like risotto and paella.
 Long grain rice contains less starch, so the grains remain separate when cooked and are therefore often used in side dishes, pilafs and salads.

-The stock and spice options in this recipe are interchangeable however the preparation method remains the same.
+The stock and spice options in this spice rice pilaf recipe are interchangeable, however, the preparation method remains the same.
 Jasmine rice would also work but I find basmati provides a better texture.

 - 1 shallot, minced

 - 1/2 teaspoon ground cardamom

 - 1 cinnamon stick (optional)